Skip to content

 Stalk and stem vegetables0.1

-Cereal grains (general)0.1ML does not apply to buckwheat, cañihua, quinoa, wheat, and rice
+Cereal grains (general)0.1Excluding buckwheat, cañihua, quinoa, wheat, rice, and bran and germ

 Rice, polished0.4